ddhar1/pep-takehome/info.md

 At 20K puts per 5 minutes, It would definitely make more sense to periodically check the S3 bucket for more data, instead of have an s3 put triggered many times.

-3. Visualizing the processed Data
-TODO
+TODO: issues with perf at scale?

-4. API
+## 4. API
 * `api\app.py`
 The prompt asked us to index the table on site, and sort by timestamp.
 *TODO: cost of each write to the db?

+### At Scale
+This API would probably need mul